IBM/CAST/docs/source/cast-big-data/csm-event-correlator.rst

         }
     }

-The YAML configuration file for the _syslog_ data source would then look something like this:
+The YAML configuration file for the `syslog` data source would then look something like this:

 .. code-block:: YAML

-    data_sources:
         syslog:
             # Event Data Sources configuration settings.
         # More data sources.